GM2Calc/GM2Calc/README.md

 ================

-After building GM2Calc with shared libraries, it is possible to load gm2calc functions into python using the C-Python interface provided by cppyy.
+After building GM2Calc with shared libraries, it is possible to load GM2Calc functions into python using the C-Python interface provided by cppyy.

 To use the routines of GM2Calc in a python script, the following folders and C++ header files have to be included:

-    `GM2Calc include folder`
-    `Eigen3 include folder`
+    `Eigen3 include folder`, may be /usr/include/eigen3/ or similar include/                            # GM2Calc's include folder
     include/gm2calc/gm2_1loop.hpp
     include/gm2calc/gm2_2loop.hpp
     include/gm2calc/gm2_uncertainty.hpp